cored/alt-rails/README.md

 > In object-oriented programming, a God object (sometimes also called an Omniscient or All-knowing object) is an object that references a large number of distinct types, has too many unrelated or uncategorized methods, or some combination of both.

 *God objects* are hard to evolve because they are hard to test.

-> Another item that comes up is that they're hard to evolve because of all these complex interactions between different methods inside of these God objects [^2]
+Another item that comes up is that they're hard to evolve because of all these complex interactions between different methods inside of God objects.

 ### Evolving a Software Architecture

-> The architecture of a software system is the shape given to that system by those who build it[^1]
+The architecture of a software system is the shape given to that system by those who build it.
 Developers drive the shape of a system while introducing new features to a plan.

 The final structure, thus, supports operational business processes.
 In other words, it is not possible to suggest a pre-defined design that will fit every project.